Lioncat2002/Lioncat2002/README.md

 ### About me
 - 🔭 I’m currently working on: Ferry(A Rustified package manager)
-- 💼 I work at:  Just a freelancer for now
+- 💼 I work at:  GDSC

 ### Portfolio